United Kingdom Naval Support Facility: Reestablishment

 In December 2014, it was announced that the Royal Navy would be re-opening a permanent naval base east of Suez at Mina Salman Port to be called HMS Juffair or Mina Salman Support Facility, with construction starting during October 2015.
 Armed Forces Minister Penny Mordaunt confirmed that while the aircraft carriers would be able to access facilities while at anchor in the vicinity of the Mina Salman port, they would not be able to berth directly alongside the support facility itself due to draught constraints.
 On 5 April 2018, the United Kingdom Naval Support Facility (UKNSF) was officially opened by Bahraini Crown Prince Salman bin Hamad Al Khalifa and Britain's Prince Andrew.
 The new facility can accommodate up to 500 Royal Navy personnel.

 The base is located in an area of Manama (the capital of Bahrain) that is now officially called Juffair (الجفير) in the Latin alphabet by the Bahrain government.

 Deployed vessels

-UKNSF is the home port for ships deployed as part of Operation Kipion, which is the UK's primary military effort in support of peacekeeping and maritime security in the Gulf region, as well as ensuring the safe flow of oil and trade.
-In addition to ships deployed to the region as part of other deployments, there are a number of vessels permanently stationed in Bahrain to undertake various tasks:
+As of early 2026, with the withdrawal of (the last crewed Royal Navy vessel assigned to the region), HMS Jufair has not had any vessels permanently assigned to the base.
+In the past, UKNSF has been the home port for ships deployed as part of Operation Kipion, which has been the UK's primary military effort in support of peacekeeping and maritime security in the Gulf region, as well as ensuring the safe flow of oil and trade.
+In addition to ships deployed to the region as part of other deployments, until 2025/26 there were a number of vessels permanently stationed in Bahrain to undertake various tasks.
+However, these were all withdrawn by early 2026.